Adopt a whale today and support ocean conservation.

 For a tax-deductible donation of $1,000 you can become the patron of a whale and receive:

-• A personalized certificate of naming and adoption with a photograph of and information about your whale.
+- A personalized certificate of naming with a photo and information about your whale.

-• Digital copies of any additional photos of your whale
+- Digital copies of additional photos of your whale.

-• Email updates about whales and about your whale (if available).
+- Email updates about your whale (if available).

 Whales Available for Adoption